American Pie 2

 American Pie 2 is a 2001 American sex comedy film directed by James B. Rogers and written by Adam Herz and David H. Steinberg from a story by Herz.
 A sequel to the 1999 comedy film American Pie, it is the second film in the American Pie series and stars Jason Biggs, Shannon Elizabeth, Alyson Hannigan, Chris Klein, Natasha Lyonne, Thomas Ian Nicholas, Tara Reid, Seann William Scott, Mena Suvari, Eddie Kaye Thomas, and Eugene Levy.
-The film follows the sexual exploits of five friends–Jim, Kevin, Stifler, Oz, and Finch–and their attempts to have the greatest summer party ever at a summer beach house in Michigan.
+The film follows the sexual exploits of five friends – Jim, Kevin, Stifler, Oz, and Finch – and their attempts to have the greatest summer party ever at a summer beach house.

-American Pie 2 was released in the United States on August 10, 2001, and grossed over $145 million in the US and $142 million overseas on a budget of $30 million, making it the highest-grossing film in the franchise at just under $288 million worldwide.
-The film was followed by American Wedding.
+American Pie 2 was released in the United States on August 10, 2001, and grossed over $145 million in the US and $142 million overseas on a budget of $30 million, making it the highest-grossing film in the franchise at $287.5 million worldwide.
+The film was followed by American Wedding (2003).

 Plot

 Home for the summer after college, Jim Levenstein, Kevin Myers, Chris "Oz" Ostreicher, and Paul Finch attend Steve Stifler's party until the police shut it down.
 Kevin is inspired by his brother to rent a Lake Michigan beach house and throw a massive party to close out the summer.

-The group obtains jobs painting houses in order to afford the rent.
-Jim receives a call from former love interest Nadia who informs him that she plans to visit him.
-To gain sexual experience, Jim seeks out his prom date, Michelle, who agrees to help him after he is mistaken for a mentally disabled trombone prodigy and makes a fool of himself in front of a band camp concert audience.
+The guys obtain jobs painting houses to afford the rent.
+Jim receives a call from former love interest Nadia who informs him that she plans to visit.
+To gain sexual experience, Jim seeks out his prom date Michelle, who agrees to help him after he is mistaken for a mentally disabled trombone prodigy and makes a fool of himself in front of a band camp concert audience.

 The group hosts a small party where Kevin and his ex-girlfriend Vicky awkwardly lie to one another regarding the number of sexual partners they have had at college.
 Oz attempts to have phone sex with his girlfriend Heather while she is studying abroad in Spain but they are interrupted by Stifler.

-While painting a house, the group observes the two female occupants Stifler assumes are lesbians and he enters their home while they are away in order to find proof.
+While painting a house, the guys observe the two female occupants Stifler assumes are lesbians and he enters their home while they are away to find proof.
 Jim and Finch pursue him inside in an attempt to stop him when the women return home and find the trio inside.
 They tempt the boys with some quid pro quo sex acts.
 However, when Stifler exposes his genitals after the women request watching the boys give each other handjobs, Finch and Jim leave in disgust.